-Did you walk back to your computer after lunch to find your entire Windows screen is flipped upside down?
-You have fallen victim to one of the most common office gags, or you or your cat has accidentally hit some keys and changed the orientation of the screen.
+Did you walk back to your computer after lunch to find your entire Microsoft Windows screen is flipped upside down?
+You may have fallen victim to one of the most common office gags, or you or your cat has accidentally hit some keys and changed the orientation of the screen.
 Either way, these steps should set you back to a right-side up screen.

 Up and Down Keyboard Shortcut